erlang-unicode/ux/doc/ux_uca.md

 <h4><a name="Non-ignorable">Non-ignorable</a></h4>

-Variable collation elements are not reset to be ignorable, but get the weights explicitly mentioned in the file.
+Variable collation elements are not reset to be ignorable, but
+get the weights explicitly mentioned in the file.

-<pre>   * SPACE would have the value [.0209.0020.0002]
+* SPACE would have the value [.0209.0020.0002]
 * Capital A would be unchanged, with the value [.06D9.0020.0008]
-* Ignorables are unchanged.</pre>
+* Ignorables are unchanged.

 Example:
 <pre>   C = ux_uca_options:get_options(non_ignorable).